Skip to main content

 A new fund offer (NFO) and an initial public offering (IPO) are fundamentally different in nature, purpose, and how they create value for investors.
 Key differences are:

-NFO: Potential returns depend on the scheme’s portfolio performance and the fund manager’s strategy.
+Return Potential Driven by portfolio performance and fund manager strategy.
 Past performance may or may not be sustained in the future.
+Depends on company growth, profitability, and stock price movements post-listing.

 Once a new fund offer (NFO) closes, the Asset Management Company (AMC) allots units to investors at the face value, usually Rs.
 10 per unit in case of equity schemes and Rs.
 1000 per unit in case of debt schemes.
 From this point, the scheme transitions into its operational phase, and the way it functions depends on whether it is open-ended or closed-ended.